charlottedaumal/cinema-analysis/README.md

 </table>

 >**Note**: every team member participated actively in many data processing and analysis.
 We distributed the tasks evenly among ourselves.

+---

+## License

+This project is for educational purposes.
+Content © Gianna Biino, Charlotte Daumal, Sandra Frey, Céline Hirsch & Elia Mounier-Poulat.
+Academic use only.